V1ZROY/odin-recipes/README.md

-git status; to see status of changes made. git log; to see log of commits. git commit -m "Commit message"; Try to limit to 52 characters. git push; to upload to githib.
+git status; to see status of changes made. git log; to see log of commits. git commit -m "Commit message"; Try to limit to 52 characters. git push origin main; to upload to githib.